senisioi/archaeology/README.md

 ## Side-story: Estimating Parameters from Data
 <a name="map_mle"></a>

-We have seen in the Federalist papers how the log-likelihood ratio has been used to make a decision rule for a classifier.
 You will often hear or read that probabilities for words are estimated using a maximum likelihood estimator by counting the number of occurences to the total.
 But what is "maximum likelihood"?

-Remember the following two basic rules of probabilities:
+Remember the following two basic rules of [probabilities](https://www.wikiwand.com/en/Conditional_probability#Media/File:Bayes_theorem_visualisation.svg):
 1. conditional probability of two events $A$ and $B$ **not** independent:
 $$
 \text{1. }  P(A,B) = P(A)*P(A|B) \\
 = P(B,A) = P(B)*P(B|A)
 $$
 2. marginal probability as the sum of all partitions
 $$
 \text{2. }  P(B) = \sum_{A_i}P(B, A_i) = \sum_{A_i}P(B|A_i)P(A_i)
 $$